Marshall C. Eakin

 Distinguished Professor of History

 Marshall Eakin is a historian of Latin America specializing in the history of Brazil.
 Although his work spans all of Brazilian history, his major publications have concentrated on the processes of nationalism and nation-building, economic and business history, and industrialization—primarily in the twentieth century.
 His first book, British Enterprise in Brazil: The St. John d’el Rey Mining Company and the Morro Velho Gold Mine, 1830-1960 (Duke, 1989), traces the history of the most successful foreign enterprise in 19th- and 20th-century Brazil.
 Tropical Capitalism: The Industrialization of Belo Horizonte, Brazil (Palgrave, 2001) examines the industrialization of the second-largest industrial center in Brazil.
 Much of his work addresses audiences beyond the academy.
 This work includes Brazil: The Once and Future Country (St. Martin’s, 1997), a one-volume introduction to Brazil for beginners; two video courses with the Great Courses, The Conquest of the Americas and The Americas in a Revolutionary Era; and The History of Latin America: Collision of Cultures (Palgrave Macmillan, 2007).
-Eakin’s latest book project is “Shadows in the Soul: Brazilian Identity in the Twentieth Century” with a likely publication in late 2014.
+Eakin’s latest book is Becoming Brazilians: Race and National Identity in Twentieth-Century Brazil (Cambridge, 2017).